 Ever since we moved here nearly four years ago, Marie and I have shared an office.
 It wasn’t much – a table from Ikea about six feet long and a couple chairs along one wall in the guest room.
 Marie’s days were spent at the offices of 8th & Walton, Jeff’s company.
 I occasionally needed

-For 55 years Clapper Publishing has provided America with low-cost ideas for every season and every reason.
+For 55 years Pack-O-Fun Magazine provided America with low-cost ideas for every season and every reason.
 This was widely recognized and often as Christmas neared, shows sought to share our expertise with their viewers.
-This clip from the Phil Donahue Show was one of our favorites:
+In this clip from the Phil Donahue Show Marie shares timely ideas – it’s one of our favorites:

-In the 80s and 90s Clapper Publishing ventured into television – with shows on both PBS and cable stations.
+In the 80s and 90s Clapper Publishing ventured into television – with shows on both PBS and cable stations – and Pack-O-Fun magazine provided a natural source of material.
 Although the shows were well received and had a substantial following the costs were extremely high.
-About that time, the internet was blossoming and we concluded that our resources were best devoted to this exciting new
+About that time, the internet was blossoming and we concluded

 Build-A Products paid for groceries but little else.
 Mom and Dad, now in their early thirties, wanted to create something with a future.
 Mom had proven to be a guru full of ideas for turning empty boxes, egg cartons and plastic bottles into gifts, games and toys.
 Could they make a living from that?
 Yes.

 I was only ten years old when my parents, Edna and John Clapper, published the first issue of Pack-O-Fun magazine, but I can still recall some of their adventure.
 That they knew nothing of publishing is an understatement. * * * Dad’s family lived in Minnesota and had been hard hit by the depression.
 His